-Various alternative designs and technology has been evaluated by the proponent and various professionals involved particularly the architect.
+Various alternative designs and technology has been evaluated by the proponent and various professionals involved i.e. the architect, engineers, and surveyors end environmental consultants.
 After extensive discussions and relevant considerations, the various options were assessed and the most optimal design and technology were agreed as per the proposed plans, materials and technology.
 There is the alternative design as to accommodation details, the size of the usable areas and the number of units/facilities.
 These alternatives however shall call for little re-designing and could be worth further exploration.
 The proposed project will be constructed using modern, locally and internationally accepted materials to achieve public health, safety, security and environmental aesthetic requirements.
 Equipments that save energy and water will be given first priority without compromising on quality or availability factors.